-An this is the world map of IQ.
+And this is the world map of IQ.
 To be fair, this is measured in a way that does not separate genetic from environmental factors.
 Yet, even with no assumed ethnically rooted genetic difference we this would suggest, that once a population get “smart” it dies out…

 What should a democratic country do?
 It seemingly can’t do anything.
 Interfering with other peoples breeding preferences is not a welcome concept.
 Even considering only so called “positive” eugenics is taboo.
 What would a dictatorship want to do about it?
 An ignorant population can be useful to maintain power, but also weaken the country in the future.
 Could Idiocracy be a long-term doomsday scenario?
 Could Idiocracy be a universal phenomenon that prevents space colonization, a “Great Filter”?
 Right around the corner of this issue is the migration debate.
 More on that in the last part of this article.